moozer/Plask/Plask/src/testData/Sem_A/Class_A/Introduction.md

 * Email: the email address
 * startweek: the first week number of the semester
 * endweek: the last week number of the semester

+Optional metadata (for all section):

+* status: writes the status text in *italics*.
+Used for stuff like "TBD", "Draft" or "review the part about ...".
+A magic value is "exclude", which will hide the section.